trevin-j/eztts/README.md

 # EZTTS

 Easy Text To Speech is a simple Python module used to generate speech from text.
-It has support for multiple voices and will eventually support a few more languages than just English.
+It has support for multiple voices and languages.

 I'm not even sure if I'm really supposed to just use fromtexttospeech.com's hidden API, but oh well.
 Its robots.txt file doesn't really block anything and I couldn't find any restrictions on usage.
+I am curious what API this website uses for TTS in its backend.

+## Supported Languages, Voices, and Speeds

+### Supported Languages
+* US English
+* UK English
+* French
+* Spanish
+* German

+### Supported Voices
+* US English:
+    * Alice
+    * Daisy
+    * George
+    * Jenna
+    * John
+* UK English:
+    * Emma
+    * Harry
+* French:
+    * Jade
+    * Gabriel
+* Spanish:
+    * Isabella
+    * Mateo
+* German:
+    * Michael
+    * Nadine

+### Supported Speeds
+* Slow
+* Normal
+* Fast
+* Very Fast

 ## Installation

-This isn't currently a package on PyPI, so to use, simply clone the repo and copy the `eztts.py` file, or just directly download the file and put it in your project.
+This isn't currently a *package on PyPI, so to use, simply clone the repo and copy the `eztts.py` file, or just directly download the file and put it in your project.

 ### Dependencies